This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.

 This is not an immune reaction but a lack of proper enzymes to digest a certain food.
 The best known example is lactose intolerance, where a person does not make enough of the lactase enzyme to digest the lactose sugar in milk, which causes gas, bloating, pain and diarrhea (50).

 Another example is histamine intolerance, which could be caused by a deficiency in diamine oxidase enzyme (DAO), so that the histamine in food doesn’t get broken down.
 This build up of histamine could cause allergy-like symptoms such as headaches, sinus congestion, and hives.
 (51).

 Lactose intolerance can be confirmed with a breath test, though many doctors will just advise you to avoid it if you have symptoms while eating dairy.

-Conclusion: Food sensitivity reactions are very different than allergies or intolerances.
+Conclusion: Food sensitivity reactions are very different than allergies or intolerances, and much more difficult to identify without testing.
 Current evidence suggests that if problem foods can be pinpointed and eliminated, disease symptoms will improve.

 Choosing an Accurate Food Sensitivity Test

 If you decide to use a food sensitivity test, you will want one that captures ALL pathways (Type III and Type IV).

 Most popular tests today are based on IgG.
 But these identify only part of one type of pathway, so it will only identify some of your sensitive foods.
 Plus IgG itself can also be a marker of tolerance, which means foods your body is perfectly fine with may be flagged as reactive on a IgG-based test.